Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-The Strategic Development Committee of Tower Hamlets Council met on Tuesday 14 May 2024, approving a new pedestrian and cycle bridge across the River Lea and granting planning permission for a new residential development at Caxton Hall Community Centre.
-The committee also agreed on a procedure for handling future planning observations for the Bishopsgate Goods Yard and a new interim delegation scheme for the London Legacy Development Corporation.
+The Strategic Development Committee of Tower Hamlets Council met on Tuesday 14 May 2024 to discuss several planning applications and other planning matters.
+Key decisions included the unanimous approval of a new pedestrian and cycle bridge across the River Lea at Ailsa Wharf, and the granting of planning permission for a new residential and community centre development at Caxton Hall, despite some concerns raised by councillors and residents.
+The committee also agreed on a procedure for handling future planning applications related to the Bishopsgate Goods Yard and noted proposals for an interim delegation scheme for planning functions from the London Legacy Development Corporation.

 Pedestrian and Cycle Bridge Approved at Ailsa Wharf